jeffbski/redux-logic/examples/async-fetch-vanilla/README.md

 npm start # builds and runs dev server
 ```

-Click fetch button which dispatches a simple `POLLS_FETCH` action, that the logicMiddleware picks up, hands to fetchPollsLogic and runs the code in the process hook creating async fetch which eventually resolves and is handed to `pollsFetchFullfilled` action creator or `pollsFetchRejected` error action creator before being dispatched.
+Click fetch button which dispatches a simple `USERS_FETCH` action, that the logicMiddleware picks up, hands to fetchUsersLogic and runs the code in the process hook creating async fetch which eventually resolves and is handed to `usersFetchFullfilled` action creator or `usersFetchRejected` error action creator before being dispatched.

 Note: To slow things down so you can interactively cancel and test the take latest functionality, I have added in a setTimeout to delay the resolution by 4 seconds.
 This allows you time to click cancel or to click fetch multiple times to see that it will only result in the latest result being fulfilled.